jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/labinfo/module1.rst

 Task |labmodule|\.\ |labnum|\.4
 -------------------------------

-Open up Postman and import the environment needed for this Lab.
+Open up Postman and import the environment needed for this lab.
 This environment configuration is used for this module and modules to follow.

   |image3|